We all know that workplace harassment is unacceptable, but what happens when it is covert and deceptive?

 Nonverbal communication is an elaborate secret code that is written nowhere, known by none, and understood by all.

-Psychologist John Pryor constructed the Likelihood to Sexually Harass Scale (LSHS) using common stereotypes about men in power situations.
-Using this scale in his research, he found that those who are more likely to harass possess a psychological underpinning that justifies their behavior sexually.
-For example, the idea that women make false complaints because "they were asking for it."
+Using common stereotypes about men in positions of power, psychologist John Pryor developed the Likelihood to Sexually Harass Scale (LSHS).
+Using this scale, he discovered that those who are more likely to harass have a psychological underpinning that justifies their sexual behavior.
+For instance, the notion that women make false complaints because "they asked for it."

 If you find yourself to be a victim of sexual harassment in the workplace, consider doing the following:

 The only alternative to a shuddering paralysis is to leap into action regardless of the consequences.

 Our words are only a fraction of what we intend to communicate to others and understanding how touch affects us and those around us is critical because it directly relates to our awareness of respecting personal space.

 While touch can bring up feelings of compassion and build intimate relationships, it can also strip us of our dignity and evoke shame.
 If it doesn't feel good, take action!